davelester/spotifont/README.md

 By displaying the fonts in their tags, people get to really feel the word as they read it.
 This is great for font exploration and inspiration.

 ### Technologies Used
-Python (Flask, Tornado DB), HTML, CSS, Javascript, Oauth and a snazzy library to connect Flask to Facebook
+Python (Flask, Tornado DB), HTML, CSS, Javascript, Oauth + a snazzy lib to connect Flask -> Fb, and Heroku to deploy

 ### URL of the repository on github
 https://github.com/davelester/spotifont